shelleywu1921/tsp/comb3/README.md

 ### Tight combs:
 From the observations, we guess that it is more likely to find violated comb inequalities using handles that are in combs with small surpluses.

 `handle_to_teeth4.py` is a variation of the main code `handle_to_teeth3.py` that is used to test out this idea.
 Run it on the original handle pool `att532.pool.txt` to produce `att532_handlepool_1.txt`, a file of handles in `att532.pool.txt` which are parts of combs with  surplus <=1.0.
 The format of the handle file produced is the same as .pool.txt.

 Next, feed the new handle file into `handle_to_teeth3.py`.
 It produces `from_att532_handlepool_1_1.txt` that records everything.
 It found 26 violated combs, but they all come from the same handle, which is the handle of the 6 violated combs from above.

-Since from the observation, violated combs usually come from the same handle, I recorded the handles of tight combs (surplus < 1.2) found from the above procedure  and fed them as the handle set to the code, hoping to find violated combs.
-However, none has been found.
+See the folder `att532_handlepool` for data.

+I also manually selected some handles to test.
+The result is the same as the one above.
 See `att532.artificial_pool` for data.
-The handle sets are `att532.artificial_pool.txt` and `att532.artificial_pool2.txt`.

 ### Light cuts as handles:
+Finally, I used the firat 1000 light cuts in the .cut file `att532.1.cuts.txt` as handles.
+The main code's variation to implement this is `handle_to_teeth5.py`.
+It performed well.
+Within 20 minutes it found 158 violated combs.
+However, it is not known if it is good at finding combs with distinct handles.
+They all seem to have 3 teeth.